puppetlabs/puppetfactory/pltraining-puppetfactory/README.md

 When they log in to the master via shellinabox or SSH with their credentials their session is passed into their docker container.
 From the students perspective they are on a seperate machine running as root.

+## RESTlike usage

+Users can be created by treating the classroom manager like a RESTful API: curl --data 'username=fooh&password=bar' admin:admin@localhost/new

+## Troubleshooting and recovery

+Because we're using docker containers for the student environements there are a few things you can do to troubleshoot.

+If you need to access a student enviroment:
+`docker exec -i -t #{username} bash`

+To trigger a puppet run on a student node:
+`docker exec #{username} puppet agent -t`

+To start a container that has been stopped (e.g. after a reboot):
+`docker start #{username}`